1. Introduction

 -

-Allow developers to override the defaults set of elements and attributes.
+Allow developers to override the default set of elements and attributes.
 Adding certain elements and attributes can prevent script gadget attacks.

 1.2.
 API Summary